group of youngsters standing on a bridge in a camp

 View All

-Norway is a true partner to UNHCR.
 As one of the largest governmental donors, Norway provides a lifeline to refugees with vital multi-year and highly flexible funding.
-Moreover, as one of our top providers of unearmarked funding, Norway enables UNHCR to plan effectively, respond quickly to emergencies and continue to support people in protracted crises, that are often not covered by the media.
+Moreover, as one of our largest providers of unearmarked funding, Norway enables UNHCR to plan effectively, respond quickly to emergencies and continue to support people in protracted crises, that often lack sustained support.

-Norway and UNHCR share common values and priorities, focusing on equal protection for both refugees and internally displaced men and women, identifying comprehensive approaches and improving assistance.
+Norway and UNHCR share common values and priorities, focusing on equal protection for both refugees and internally displaced men and women, the role of education in emergencies, child protection, and the rights of women and girls.
+With support to innovation and work on climate, Norway has also enabled UNHCR to reduce its environmental footprint and adopt new innovative approaches within refugee communities and camps.

-The government of Norway uses an innovative approach which resettles refugees to different locations based on their education and skills, resulting in better integration into new communities.
-Their support to the resettlement program allows UNHCR to maintain its capacity to provide long-term solutions to the most vulnerable refugees by giving them a chance at a new life in a place of safety and security.
+The government of Norway also uses an innovative approach to resettle refugees to different locations based on their education and skills, resulting in better integration into new communities.
+Their support of the resettlement program allows UNHCR to maintain its capacity to provide long-term solutions to the most vulnerable refugees by giving them a chance at a new life in a place of safety and security.